anilegin/AnonNET/README.md

 This repository provides the implementation of AnonNET as described in our paper:

 📄 **Now You See Me, Now You Don’t: A Unified Framework for Expression-Consistent Anonymization in Talking Head Videos**
+🗣️ Oral Presentation at the IEEE International Conference on Computer Vision (ICCV) 2025, Workshop on Computer Vision for Biometrics, Identity & Behaviour (CV4BIOM), Hawaii, USA.

 ---